mygads/genfity-wa/API.md

 }
 ```

-# S3 Storage Integration for WuzAPI
+# S3 Storage Integration for Genfity Wa

 ## Overview

-WuzAPI now supports S3-compatible storage for media files, allowing you to store WhatsApp media (images, videos, audio, and documents) in cloud storage services instead of or in addition to base64 encoding in webhooks.
+Genfity Wa now supports S3-compatible storage for media files, allowing you to store WhatsApp media (images, videos, audio, and documents) in cloud storage services instead of or in addition to base64 encoding in webhooks.

 ## Features